amflorio/hga-dial-a-ride/README.md

 The app outputs progress, as the different steps and iterations of the algorithm are executed.
 Since the app is output intensive, we recommend redirecting `stdout` to a given file, as indicated above.
 Note: especially in larger instances (50,000 requests and more), the algorithm may take several minutes for finalizing.

-The results are printed in comma-separated lines, as follows:
+The final results of 2-HGA and benchmarks are printed in comma-separated lines, as follows:

 ```
 HGA,NY,10000,200,8,1.26831e+07,87,3.60978e+06,4.62051e+07,87.979